 - Multiply total (a) and total (b), giving you the total number of potential clients in your area.

 - Multiplying the total number of potential clients by the number of visits each potential client might make in one year will give you the total demand by potential clients.

 Of course, numbers aren’t the entire story.
 You need to think anecdotally, as well.
 Think about how many people you know in the community who might become your clients.
 Do you have an idea of how receptive people in your local area are to complementary and alternative health approaches?
 You also need to be sure you account for the number of practicing massage therapists in your area.

-Estimate Start-up Expenses.
-Knowing what opening a practice is going to cost is essential to understanding if your goal is realistic.
+Knowing what opening a massage practice is going to cost is essential to understanding if your goal is realistic.
 Think about the money you’re going to need for both one-time and ongoing expenses.
 Some common expense categories include:

 Occupancy: Are you going to rent space?
 If so, how much can you afford monthly?
 Here, you might also include the smaller monthly expense, such as the cost of a phone line and any portion of the utilities you might have to pay.
 Also, be sure you find out if you need a business license, and how much you can expect to pay for one if needed.